khernon1/B_B_project/README.md

 Spotify
 The Spotify API is used to capture artist, album, song, and related artist information.
 Multiple AJAX requests are required due to the construction of the API, with a description below.

     |___Artist table - artist ID is needed
         |___Album table - use the artist ID to gather the relevant albums and their IDs
             |___Tracks table - album IDs used to populate tracks

+Google Charts is used to highlight related artists by Spotify followers.

 New York Times
 The NY Times Article Search API provides the recent news on the selected artist.

 BandsInTown
-The BandsInTown API allows the user to search for any upcoming convert events by location.
+The BandsInTown API allows the user to search for any upcoming concert events by location.

 The respective models are used to create new instances for each search.